 As chef Milliken describes, “Vegas is on the cutting edge.
 There’s something about the way the energy in this city works that really nurtures new and innovative ideas.”

 It’s that unrestrained ability to innovate that attracts the “club of the culinary titans” that Garcia describes.
 For chefs, “When you go to Vegas you feel like you made it. … I couldn’t dream of anything else,” says Garcia.

 Standing in the middle of The Grand Tasting, you can see that Garcia is just one of many chefs proud to call Vegas their home.
 Today, if you’re searching for a place to eat on the Strip, you’ll come across big names like Gordon Ramsay, Bobby Flay and Hubert Keller.
-You’ll have the option of treating yourself to dinner at Carnevino by Mario Batali, Searsucker by Brian Malarkey, or at Giada by Giada De Laurentiis.
+You’ll have the option of treating yourself to dinner Searsucker by Brian Malarkey or at Giada by Giada De Laurentiis.
 You’ll get to pick which Guy you prefer − Guy Fieri’s Vegas Kitchen & Bar or Restaurant Guy Savoy.
 And you’ll get to decide between José Andrés’ Wagyu Beef Cheeks, Buddy Valastro’s Marsala or Nobu Matsuhisa’s Foie Gras.